thalium/icebox/www/content/posts/getting_started.md

         vm.exec()
 ```

-Full script can be found at `src/icebox/icebox_py/examples/modules.py`
+Full script can be found at `src/icebox/icebox_py/examples/modules.py`.

 ### Breakpoints API

-Icebox have various breakpoint handlers.
+Icebox has various breakpoint handlers.
 When possible, use the right breakpoint so filtering is done in the core or better, in VirtualBox itself.

 ```python
 proc = vm.processes.find_name("Taskmgr.exe")  # find Taskmgr process